Last Updated on August 21, 2022

 Impressionism reached its zenith in the hands of Monet, Renoir, Van Gogh and Manet.
 And travelers who appreciate great art find something emotional about visiting the places that inspired their masterpieces.

 Whether it’s the wheat fields of Van Gogh’s Auvers-sur-Oise, or Monet’s Chartres, go there and you can’t help but feel that your spirit has been elevated to a higher dimension.
-But while several towns may claim ownership of Van Gogh, no town belongs to Monet more than Giverny, France, and the one-hour drive from Paris to the medieval village is an elixir for many.
+But while several towns may claim ownership of Van Gogh, no town belongs to Monet more than Giverny, France.
+And the one-hour drive from Paris to Giverny village is an elixir for many.

 Monet’s Beautiful Home in Giverny